Posts Tagged ‘Do It Yourself’

 It takes about four sessions before I get the ‘perfect’ shot

 Take the baby toes and rings example.
 Yes, those are perfectly good pictures, but the aperture was slightly too wide, the depth of field slightly too shallow, and the shutter speed slightly too slow.
-The end result of the first photo session is a very nice photo as a 4 x 6, but I can’t do much else with it.
+The end result of the first photo session is a very nice photo as a 4 x 6, but I can’t do much else with it even though by pixel count I should be able to get much larger prints.

 By the fourth time I had a handle on just how much light I needed, how fast the shutter speed (at least 1/80 if she’s being still, 1/125 or greater if not) and the right aperture (at least f/5) when shooting with my 85mm Macro.
 I LOVE the last set I took.